 - Extension points - how to register components with extension points, and how to find out what extension points are available.

 - Virtual files - all file access should go through the Virtual File System, which abstracts and caches the file system.
 It means you can work with files that are on the local file system, in a zip file or are old versions from version control.

 The IntelliJ Platform’s code model is called the PSI - the Program Structure Interface.
 The PSI parses code, builds indexes, and creates a semantic model.

 The IntelliJ Platform is extremely exceptionally, and most features and services can be extended.
 Some of the common extension points are:

 - Code inspections - code analysis that looks at the syntax trees and semantic models and highlight issues in the editor.

-- Intentions - context specific actions that are available in the Alt+Enter menu when the text caret is at a certain location.
+- Intentions - context-specific actions that are available in the Alt+Enter menu when the text caret is at a particular location.

 - Code completion.